 At Eye Solutions, our squint charges range from Rs 70000 to Rs 135000, depending on the aforementioned factors.
 Read a detailed post on the cost of squint surgery.

 The eye is bandaged for a few hours on the day of surgery.
 The best squint specialists in Mumbai sometimes do what is known as ‘adjustable squint surgeries’.
 Here the eye may be patched for a day.
 Read more about this in squint surgery.

-After surgery, eye drops are prescribed and follow-up visits advised.
+After surgery, prescribe eye drops and advise follow-up visits.

 The treatment does not stop with surgery.
 Glasses may have to be continued to maintain clarity of vision.
-Patching therapy may be needed to be continued for some time after the surgery and is done to treat amblyopia or a lazy eye.
+Patching therapy may be needed to be continued for some time after the surgery to treat amblyopia or a lazy eye.